-While the SEO agency industry is always in trumoil, the SEO enterprise software industry keeps making big news.
-Brightedge, which belongs to exclusive top 3 SEO enterprise software vendors group, has done a great job getting larger clients and agencies onboard.
+While the SEO agency industry is always in turmoil, the SEO enterprise software industry keeps making big news.
+Brightedge, which belongs to the exclusive top 3 SEO enterprise software vendors, has done a great job getting larger clients and agencies onboard.
 With securing a round of $42.8 million they are becoming a strong competitor in the space, clearly aiming to be the No.1 SEO software vendor out there.

 The official press release mentions a bunch of buzz words, but we have different thoughts behind the successful round of investment:

 1. Brightedge might take over other “task management” related software companies.
 SEO reporting is cool and fun, but for users to utilize a tool with a long-term commitment a software needs to engage users.
-A Salesforce wouldn’t be there where it is if people just pulled numbers out of it and still would run sales on Excel.
+A Salesforce wouldn’t be there where it is if people just pulled numbers out of it.

 3. A consolidation of medium to small SEO tools is clearly happening.
-The market is flooded with new tools every day and the money being made in this space is just not enough for people wanting to cash out.
+The market is flooded with new tools every day and the money being made in this space is just not enough, so vendors might want to cash out.
 Brightedge might use to take over another SEO tool in the space.

-4. Another reason for this high investment might be to fight off MOZ.
-Moz are the thought leaders in the space, have a huge followership, but they don’t have enterprise-worthy products.
-The enterprise market is still in the hands of the big 3 (Brightedge, Conductor and Searchmetrics) and a MOZ going into this space might cause some headaches.
+4. Another reason for this high investment might be a fight with MOZ.
+The MOZ guys are the thought leaders in the space.
+They have a huge followership, but they don’t have enterprise-worthy products.
+The enterprise market is still in the hands of the big 3 (Brightedge, Conductor and Searchmetrics) and MOZ going into this space might cause some headaches.
 The money secured will certainly help defend that.

-5. The other thought we had is using the money to invest further into the technology.
+5. Brightedge might use the money to invest further into technology.
 Brightedge is based in Cali, so the money could be used to higher top dev talent and build something larger than what they currently have.
-There are tons of great directions and SEO enterprise software could go, but since we are not consultants this information stays in-house.
+There are tons of great directions a SEO enterprise software could go, but we are not going to share that here.